Same data, opposing narratives

 21 verified sources

-Israel launched significant airstrikes against Hezbollah in Lebanon, while Iran warned that continued attacks would render U.S.-mediated negotiations meaningless.
-Netanyahu insisted that operations would continue despite international pressure to restrain.
+Israel launched significant bombings against Hezbollah in Lebanon, while Iran warned that continued attacks would render US-mediated negotiations meaningless.
+Netanyahu insisted that operations would continue despite international pressure to show restraint.

-Context: The escalation comes amid fragile U.S.-mediated ceasefire talks between Iran and Israel, threatening broader regional stability.
+Context: The escalation occurs amid fragile US-mediated ceasefire talks between Iran and Israel, threatening broader regional stability.

 Left 50%